Jasey22/Jasey24/README.md

-### Hi There 👋
+### README.ME PRACTICE

 Learning HTML, CSS and JAVASCRIPT!
-Creating projects and posting them here to see my progression over time as i better my skills to eventually update said projects.
+This readme is just for testing only.

 I am currently learning from [FreeCodeCamp](https://www.freecodecamp.org/)